 Born to a breeder in Oregon in 2006, almost euthanized because of his color

 Fast forward, Dec 2010 Enzo had his first surgery to remove 5 quarter size mass cell tumors off his leg.
-At that time they rated them 1-2 and prognosis was good.
-For one year we thought we were in the clear, until December 2011 red spots appeared all over his body, they were grade 3 mass cell tumors.
+At that time they rated them 1-2 and the prognosis was good.
+For one year we thought we were in the clear until December 2011 red spots appeared all over his body, they were grade 3 mass cell tumors.
 We realized soon they had spread throughout his body.
 We opted again to have the larger ones removed and went to specialists to see what we could do to slow their growth.
-Only to find that they began spreading so rapidly we would see new ones weekly, not to mention what was going on inside our boys body.
-He went to acupuncture, and went on a special diet with supplements.
+Only to find that they began spreading so rapidly that we would see new ones weekly, not to mention what was going on inside our boy’s body.
+He went to acupuncture and went on a special diet with supplements.
 We didn’t want him to suffer.
 The doctors gave him 9-12 months.